SANJANA110604/SecureGen/README.md

 # 🔐 SecureGen - Secure Password Generator

 A modern password generator built with Python Flask, HTML5, CSS3, and JavaScript.
-This is my engineering student project featuring a beautiful responsive interface and advanced security features.
+This is my engineering project featuring a beautiful responsive interface and advanced security features.

 ## ✨ Features